BA (Hons) English

 We attract students from varied backgrounds and encourage them to reach their full potential.
 A minimum of 80 tariff points is usually required but we have no standard offer as we take into account your reference, motivation and commitment to the course, as well as any projected or actual A level grades or other qualifications.
-We welcome students from Access Diplomas and applicants may be invited to interview.
+We welcome students from Access Diplomas and our usual offer is 30 credits at Merit.
+Applicants may be invited for interview.

-All modules are assessed at the end of the term and some modules have additional mid-term assignments.
+All modules are assessed at the end of the module and some modules have additional mid module assignments.
 We use various assessment methods, including examinations, essays, in class assessments, presentations, creative writing exercises and portfolios, dissertations and projects.

 Students have moved on to PGCE or other Teacher Training courses.
 Others have gone on complete Masters degrees and Doctorates.

 Graduates may wish to move into teaching, journalism, public relations, marketing or publishing.